-Transit Delays – at the speed of light, it takes between 2.4 and 2.7 seconds for our signals to travel from earth to the moon and back.
+- Transit Delays – at the speed of light, it takes between 2.4 and 2.7 seconds for our signals to travel from earth to the moon and back.

-Noise – the signals returning from the moon are extremely weak and must compete with natural (and man-made) noise sources.
+- Noise – the signals returning from the moon are extremely weak and must compete with natural (and man-made) noise sources.
 The sun and the noise from other stars in our galaxy are significant factors for EME communications on the 2m band.

-Doppler shifts – as the earth rotates, the total length of the path to the moon and back is constantly changing and this results in some frequency shift due to doppler effects.
+- Doppler shifts – as the earth rotates, the total length of the path to the moon and back is constantly changing and this results in some frequency shift due to doppler effects.
 Doppler shift changes fairly slowly compared to the time it takes to complete a 2m EME QSO so it is not a major factor for the 2m band.

-Moon’s size vs. Antenna Aperture – the moon is a small target (about 0.5 degrees) compared to the radiation pattern of most 2m antenna systems.
+- Moon’s size vs. Antenna Aperture – the moon is a small target (about 0.5 degrees) compared to the radiation pattern of most 2m antenna systems.
 This means that most of our transmitted power passes by the moon and continues into space.

 EME “Good Guys”

 One might look at the challenges associated with making EME contacts and say “why bother”?
 EME contacts present one of the most challenging and technical forms of Amateur Radio communications.
-It is this challenge the fascinates most EME’ers including this one.
+It is this challenge that fascinates most EME’ers including this one.
 Fortunately, there are some “good-guy” effects that help to put EME communications within reach of most Amateur Radio stations.
 These include:

-WSJT-X and the JT65 Digital Protocol – In the early days of EME communications, one had to rely on CW mode to make contacts.
+- WSJT-X and the JT65 Digital Protocol – In the early days of EME communications, one had to rely on CW mode to make contacts.
 All of the impairments outlined above made these contacts very challenging and the antennas and power levels required put EME communications out of the reach of most Amateurs.
 Along came Joe Taylor’s digital JT65 protocol which changed all of this.
 It is now possible to make 2m EME contacts with a single (albeit large) 2m yagi and 200W or so of input power.
 As a result of these innovations, many more Amateurs have built EME stations and are active on the 2m (and other) bands.
 Many DXpeditions are now also including EME communications in their operations.

-Ground Gain Effects – a horizontally polarized antenna system will experience approximately 6 dB of additional gain when the antenna(s) are pointed approximately parallel to the ground.
+- Ground Gain Effects – a horizontally polarized antenna system will experience approximately 6 dB of additional gain when the antenna(s) are pointed approximately parallel to the ground.
 Ground gain effects made it possible for us to use our single 2m antenna to make our first 2m EME contacts.

-MAP65 Adaptive Polarization – Fading resulting from polarity changes due to Faraday Rotation can cause a received signal to fade to nothing over the period of time needed to complete a 2m EME contact.
+- MAP65 Adaptive Polarization – Fading resulting from polarity changes due to Faraday Rotation can cause a received signal to fade to nothing over the period of time needed to complete a 2m EME contact.
 These polarity “lock-out” effects can make contacts take a significant amount of time to complete.
 Fortunately, a version of the software which implements the JT65 protocol called MAP65 has been created that will automatically detect and adapt to the actual polarity of signals returning from the moon.
 More on how this is achieved follows below.
 MAP65 is most useful for making “random” EME contacts during contests.
 In these situations, a variety of signals will be present in a given band with different polarities, and the MAP65 software can adapt to each one’s polarity and decode as many simultaneous signals as possible.

-Commercially Available Amplifiers for the VHF+ Bands – Modern, solid-state amplifiers have become much for available for the 2m band (and other VHF and higher bands).
+- Commercially Available Amplifiers for the VHF+ Bands – Modern, solid-state amplifiers have become much mor available for the 2m band (and other VHF and higher bands).
 This has made single-antenna EME on 2m and above much more practical for smaller stations with a single antenna or a small antenna array.

 Our 2m EME Goals and Station Design